Depression After Miscarriage: Coping With Loss

 Some individuals may believe that miscarriage is uncommon or rare.
 They might not hear about it or don’t understand how it can happen to many people.
 However, studies show that up to 26% of pregnancies may end in miscarriage.

-When a person loses a pregnancy, they may go through a period of grief or sadness.
+When a person experiences a miscarriage, they may go through a period of grief or sadness.
 They may also experience an increased risk for situational depression.
 Depression is often treatable with emotional support and the assistance of health care providers to address the depressive and anxiety symptoms that some women experience.
-Understanding the symptoms of the condition can be beneficial in knowing when to seek help for psychological distress.
+Understanding the symptoms of depression can be beneficial in knowing when to seek help for psychological distress.

 What can post-miscarriage depression look like?

 Depression often has a particular set of symptoms, depending on the type.
-These symptoms may present differently for people who have lost a pregnancy.
+These depressive symptoms may present differently for people after a miscarriage.

-Depression from a miscarriage may happen regardless of whether the pregnancy was expected.
+Depression after a miscarriage may happen regardless of whether the pregnancy was expected.
 Additionally, you may experience depression if your miscarriage was traumatic or scary for you.

 Getty/AnnaStills